 It will be the owners’ fourth location in addition to North Beach, Palm Valley and Julington Creek.

-Southern Table Hospitality, owners of North Beach, Palm Valley and Julington Creek Fish Camps, will add a fourth location in downtown St. Augustine by mid-January.
+Southern Table Hospitality, owner of North Beach, Palm Valley and Julington Creek Fish Camps, will add a fourth location in downtown St. Augustine by mid-January.

 Ben and Liza Groshell own the restaurants.
 In addition to the fish camps, they own Marker 32 at 14549 Beach Blvd. along the Intracoastal Waterway and Valley Smoke Restaurant at 11 S. Roscoe Blvd. in Ponte Vedra Beach.